-The Top 5 Best Graphing Calculators for Students, Grades 4 - College
+The Top 5 Best Graphing Calculators for Students

-During these power interruption events, one often hears a blurt of "We've lost cash control!", which means that the tills and receipts of the day cannot be reconciled, because there is are no longer any records.
-Perfect day for a theft.
+During power interruption events in restaurants, one often hears a blurt of "We've lost cash control!", which means that the tills and receipts of the day cannot be reconciled, because there is are no longer any records -- Perfect day for a theft.

 In the 1980s, computers seemed like magic boxes.